A Complete Equational Presentation of Qudit Circuits via Polycontrolled PROPs: Mimicking rules

-The proof has two independent checks: \begin{enumerate}[leftmargin=*] \item decoding is compatible with the strict-PROP congruence on raw LOPP terms (i.e.\ the strict symmetric monoidal/PROP equations); \item decoding maps each non-structural axiom of the LOPP calculus (Figure~\ref{fig:axiom_lopp}) to a derivable equation in $\QCeq$. \end{enumerate} Since both equational theories are congruences closed under arbitrary contexts, these two checks suffice to mimic arbitrary LOPP derivations.
+It is enough to check: \begin{enumerate} \item decoding is compatible with the strict-PROP congruence on raw LOPP terms (i.e.\ the strict symmetric monoidal/PROP equations); \item decoding maps each non-structural axiom of the LOPP calculus (Figure~\ref{fig:axiom_lopp}) to a derivable equation in \(\QCeq\). \end{enumerate} We write \(\equiv\) for the strict-PROP congruence on raw LOPP circuits as in Definition~\ref{def:raw-lopp}; Figure~\ref{fig:axiom-raw} reproduces its generating equations.

-We work with \emph{raw} circuits, i.e.\ string diagrams freely generated from the LOPP (or qudit) generators using $\circ$ and $\otimes$, before quotienting by any equations.
-We use $\equiv$ for the strict-PROP congruence on raw LOPP circuits as in Definition~\ref{def:raw-lopp}.
-For convenience we reproduce the generating equations in Figure~\ref{fig:axiom-raw}.